the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - New units: Wandering Doctor, Wasteland Patrol, Border Patrol, Expeditionary Force, and Hero of the Wastes, the last one only available as a random camp reward.

-- New buildings: Jeweler and Contraband Disposal Site.
+- New buildings: Coastal Defenses, Contraband Disposal Site, Jeweler, and Processing Center.

 - New world wonder: Statue of Remembrance.